Krogers48/swe-3313-fall-2025-team-12/requirements/README.md

     The information must be entered into the database as a new item automatically once the “Add Item” button is pressed. (functional)

     The page must then reload; all fields must be cleared, and the page must be ready for another submission. (functional)

-    UI Mockup

-    There must be a high-fidelity mockup of all screens and the application flow before coding is started. (functional)

-    The UI Mockup must fully demonstrate how the requirements will translate to the final product such that the client will fully understand what to expect from the team (non-functional)